bradkav/bradkav.github.io/code.md

 *Python code for calculating Dark Matter direct detection rates in the framework of non-relativistic effective field theory (NREFT).
 This general code has been used in a number of works, but was officially released in conjunction with [arXiv:1805.04117](https://arxiv.org/abs/1805.04117).*

-**CEvNS** {% include icon-github.html username="bradkav" %}/ [CEvNS](https://github.com/bradkav/CEvNS)
+**paleopy**{% include icon-github.html username="tedwards2412" %}/ [paleopy](https://github.com/tedwards2412/paleopy)

-*Code for calculating Coherent Elastic Neutrino-Nucleus Scattering (CEvNS) cross sections and recoil spectra.
-Also includes code for obtaining New Physics constraints from the COHERENT-2017 results.*
+*Python code for calculating signals (Dark Matter, neutrinos) and backgrounds (neutrinos, radioactive backgrounds) in paleo-detectors.
+Released in conjunction with [arXiv:1811.10549](https://arxiv.org/abs/1811.10549).*

 **verne** {% include icon-github.html username="bradkav" %}/ [verne](https://github.com/bradkav/verne)

-*Python code for calculating the Earth-stopping effect for super-heavy Dark Matter (DM).*
+*Python code for calculating the Earth-stopping effect for Dark Matter (DM).
+The code assumes straight-line trajectories and so is most accurate for super-heavy DM, but should also work for lighter particles.
+Released in conjunction with [arXiv:1712.04901](https://arxiv.org/abs/1712.04901).*

 **EarthShadow** {% include icon-github.html username="bradkav" %}/ [EarthShadow](https://github.com/bradkav/EarthShadow)

 *A tool for calculating the effects of Earth-scattering on the distribution of Dark Matter (DM) particles (and the resulting impact on direct detection rates).
-Includes (Mathematica) code, numerical results, plots and animations.*
+Includes (Mathematica) code, numerical results, plots and animations.
+Released in conjunction with [arXiv:1611.05453](https://arxiv.org/abs/1611.05453).*

 **runDM** - {% include icon-github.html username="bradkav" %}/ [runDM](https://github.com/bradkav/runDM)

 *A tool (in Mathematica and Python) for calculating the running of the couplings of Dark Matter (DM) to the Standard Model (SM) in simplified models with vector mediators.
-Useful for exploring the complementarity between DM direct detection (low energy) and LHC searches (high energy).*
+Useful for exploring the complementarity between DM direct detection (low energy) and LHC searches (high energy).
+Released in conjunction with [arXiv:1605.04917](https://arxiv.org/abs/1605.04917).*

+**CEvNS** {% include icon-github.html username="bradkav" %}/ [CEvNS](https://github.com/bradkav/CEvNS)

+*Code for calculating Coherent Elastic Neutrino-Nucleus Scattering (CEvNS) cross sections and recoil spectra.
+Also includes code for obtaining New Physics constraints from the COHERENT-2017 results.
+Released in conjunction with [arXiv:1805.01798](https://arxiv.org/abs/1805.01798).*

 **AntiparticleDM** - {% include icon-github.html username="bradkav" %}/ [AntiparticleDM](https://github.com/bradkav/AntiparticleDM)